Angel

 Angels in art are often identified with bird wings, halos, and divine light.
-They are usually shaped like humans of extraordinary beauty, though this is not always the case –sometimes, they are portrayed as being frightening or inhuman.
+They are usually shaped like humans of extraordinary beauty, though this is not always the case – sometimes, they are portrayed as being frightening or inhuman.

-Etymology
+Etymology, names

+Gilded statue of El (c.
+1400–1200 BC) from the site of Tel Megiddo.
+El is considered to be the cognate of the word "Ilah" and continues to appear in compound angelic names like Gabriel, Michael, Azrael, Raphael and others.

 The word angel arrives in modern English from Old English engel (with a hard g) and the Old French angele.
 Both of these derive from Late Latin angelus, which in turn was borrowed from Late Greek ἄγγελος angelos (literally "messenger"). Τhe word's earliest form is Mycenaean a-ke-ro, attested in Linear B syllabic script.
 According to the Dutch linguist R. S. P. Beekes, ángelos itself may be "an Oriental loan, like ἄγγαρος (ángaros, 'Persian mounted courier')."

 The rendering of ángelos is the Septuagint's default translation of the Biblical Hebrew term malʼākh, denoting simply "messenger" without connoting its nature.
 In the Latin Vulgate, this meaning becomes bifurcated: when malʼākh or ángelos is supposed to denote a human messenger, words like nuntius or legatus are applied.
 If the word refers to some supernatural being, the word angelus appears.
 Such differentiation has been taken over by later vernacular translations of the Bible, early Christian and Jewish exegetes and eventually modern scholars.